-PII Policy Preventing Sexual Harassment, Exploitation and Abuse (PSHEA).

-"SHEA" stands for sexual harassment, sexual exploitation and sexual abuse.

-"Staff" refers to individuals who receive a regular salary for work in any Plan International Entity as well as individuals paid by or through a Plan International Entity but located in another entity.

-"Stakeholder" is any person, organization, social group, or society at large that has a stake in our work, this can include our programme participant's communities, governments and donors

-"Trafficking" a process of enslaving people, coercing them into a situation with no way out, and exploiting them.
-People can be trafficked for many different forms of Exploitation such as forced transactional sex, forced labour, forced begging, forced criminality, domestic servitude, and forced marriage, and forced organ removal.

-"Victim/Survivor" a person who has experienced Sexual Abuse, Exploitation, or harassment.
+- d) Exploitation for/in prostitution, sexual slavery, Sexual Exploitation in travel and tourism, trafficking (within and between countries) and sale of children for sexual purposes and forced marriage.
+Many children experience sexual victimization which is not accompanied by physical force or restraint but which is nonetheless psychologically intrusive, exploitive and traumatic. - "SHEA" stands for sexual harassment, sexual exploitation and sexual abuse. - "Staff" refers to individuals who receive a regular salary for work in any Plan International Entity as well as individuals paid by or through a Plan International Entity but located in another entity. - "Stakeholder" is any person, organization, social group, or society at large that has a stake in our work, this can include our programme participant's communities, governments and donors - "Trafficking" a process of enslaving people, coercing them into a situation with no way out, and exploiting them.
+People can be trafficked for many different forms of Exploitation such as forced transactional sex, forced labour, forced begging, forced criminality, domestic servitude, and forced marriage, and forced organ removal. - "Victim/Survivor" a person who has experienced Sexual Abuse, Exploitation, or harassment.
 The terms 'victim' and 'survivor' can be used interchangeably.
 'Victim' is a term often used in the legal and medical sectors.
 'Survivor' is the term generally preferred in the psychological and social support sectors because it implies resiliency.
 We use both terms as part of our survivor-centred approach and allow those affected by Sexual Abuse and Exploitation to choose the term they prefer.
-A victim/survivor could be a programme participant or a staff member, Associate or visitor.

-"Violence" against a child, young person or adult includes all forms of physical or mental violence, injury or Abuse, neglect or negligent treatment, emotional ill-treatment or psychological violence, Sexual Abuse and Exploitation, harassment, and commercial or other Exploitation.
+A victim/survivor could be a programme participant or a staff member, Associate or visitor. - "Violence" against a child, young person or adult includes all forms of physical or mental violence, injury or Abuse, neglect or negligent treatment, emotional ill-treatment or psychological violence, Sexual Abuse and Exploitation, harassment, and commercial or other Exploitation.
 Acts of violence can also take place online through, for example, the web, social media or mobile phones.
 It may be an intentional act involving the use of physical force or power or it may be failing to act to prevent violence against a person.
-Violence consists of anything that individuals, groups, institutions or organisations do or fail to do, intentionally or unintentionally, which either results in or has a high likelihood of resulting in actual or potential harm to the child or young person or adult's wellbeing, dignity and survival and development.

-"Visitor" refers to a range of persons who are visiting our offices or programmes and may come into contact with children and programme participants through a Plan International Entity, including journalists, media, researchers, visiting sponsors or celebrities.

-'Vulnerability' refers to a person's ability, which is limited by their social and political identities, to avoid, resist, cope with or recover from violence, exploitation, and abuse.
-Vulnerable is the greater risk of violence, exploitation, and abuse due to their intersecting identities, for example, due to their gender, sexual orientation, ethnic origin, disability, age or illness.

-"Workplace Safeguarding" refers to the responsibilities, preventative, responsive and referral measures that we undertake to protect our staff, Associates and Visitors form of harm as a result of their work or association with the organisation.

-"Young Person/People" or "Youth" in line with United Nations definitions, include individuals - young women, young men, and young persons of other gender identities - aged 15 years to 24 years old.
+Violence consists of anything that individuals, groups, institutions or organisations do or fail to do, intentionally or unintentionally, which either results in or has a high likelihood of resulting in actual or potential harm to the child or young person or adult's wellbeing, dignity and survival and development. - "Visitor" refers to a range of persons who are visiting our offices or programmes and may come into contact with children and programme participants through a Plan International Entity, including journalists, media, researchers, visiting sponsors or celebrities. - 'Vulnerability' refers to a person's ability, which is limited by their social and political identities, to avoid, resist, cope with or recover from violence, exploitation, and abuse.
+Vulnerable is the greater risk of violence, exploitation, and abuse due to their intersecting identities, for example, due to their gender, sexual orientation, ethnic origin, disability, age or illness. - "Workplace Safeguarding" refers to the responsibilities, preventative, responsive and referral measures that we undertake to protect our staff, Associates and Visitors form of harm as a result of their work or association with the organisation. - "Young Person/People" or "Youth" in line with United Nations definitions, include individuals young women, young men, and young persons of other gender identities aged 15 years to 24 years old.
 This group spans the categories of 'children', 'adolescents' and 'adults' but regards Young People as having particular safeguarding needs and requiring distinct consideration aside from younger children and older adults.